duckietown/docs-duckiesky_high_school/book/doc-duckiesky_high_school/11-introduction/10-relevance/30-relevance-ethics.md

 - Explain the origin of the term ethics:

-See also: The term ethics comes from the word "ethos", which is Greek for "way of living" (BBC).
+See also: the word "ethos", which is Greek for "way of living" (BBC).

 - Explain what is ethics:

-See also: When there is a difficult situation, there are multiple solutions.
-Ethics consists of moral principles and values.
+See also: Ethics incorporates moral principles and values.
 It affects how we choose to live our lives, what we think is wrong and right, and what our responsibilities are (BBC).

 See also: Universal Declaration of Human Rights regarding ethics